A Guide To Getting A Car Loan With An ABN

 If you're a sole-trader, sub-contractor or small business owner, you will be trading under a registered ABN.
 This means that if you use a vehicle in your work, you have access to some car loan options that could be more beneficial than a personal loan.

 To apply for a car loan with an ABN, your ABN and GST registration will generally need to have been active for 12 months.

 As long as you're using the car more than 50% of the time for your business needs, a chattel mortgage can offer you some great tax benefits.

 You can also consider a low doc car loan, which allows you to apply for a self-employed car loan you need with minimal documentation.

 Features of a chattel mortgage car loan with an ABN:

 - Options for seasonal payment structure

-- Lower interest rates as lender take a 'fixed and floating charge' over the car.
+- Lower interest rates as lenders take a 'fixed and floating charge' over the car